alvinzhu33/ZenPond/README.md

 * The fish still grows a little too large (either that or must make eyes scalable as well
 * Discovered that the wagging function becomes more off the longer the length

+1/22:
+* Modified the wag function so the wags are balanced even if the length grows longer

 *Random Notes*